 I recommend using Japanese Cucumber if you have access to an Asian grocery store.
 They are sweeter than regular cucumbers and don’t have as many seeds.
 If you can’t find Japanese Cucumbers, then I recommend Persian.
 They are a little pricey compared to other types but they’re never bitter and are great for Japanese Pickled Cucumbers!
 Persian cucumbers are usually sold in packs.

 Similar Recipes to Japanese Cucumber Pickles on Oishi Book

 - Butter Sautéed Mushrooms and Cherry Tomatoes

 Homemade Japanese Pickled Cucumber Recipe ( きゅうりの浅漬け)

-- Add dashi powder, boiled mirin, sesame oil, and soy sauce.
+- Add dashi powder, sesame oil, soy sauce, white sesame seeds.

 - Rub the cucumbers and the mixture in the Ziploc to make sure everything mixed together well.
 Put the bag in the refrigerator for 30 minutes.